ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 Also, the data distributed through a group rekeying MAY include a new value for the Master Salt parameter of the Group OSCORE Common Security Context of that group.

-The Group Manager MUST rekeying the group in the following cases.
+The Group Manager MUST rekey the group in the following cases.

 * The application requires backward security - In this case, the group is rekeyed when a node joins the group as a new member.
 Therefore, a joining node cannot access communications in the group prior its joining.